HSAFoundation/CLOC/README.md

 ```
    snack: Generate host-callable "snack" functions for GPU kernels.
           Snack generates the source code and headers for each kernel
-          in the input filename.cl file.
+          in an OpenCL cl or CUDA cu file.
 The -c option will compile
           the source with gcc so you can link with your host application.
           Host applicaton requires no API to use snack functions.